Is soy bad for babies? The research new parents need to know

 Processed vs. unprocessed forms of soy

-There’s generally a difference, from a health perspective, between processed and unprocessed soy products, especially for babies and toddlers.
-Soy products that are more commonly eaten in Western countries like Canada and the US, include soy-based meat substitutes, soy milk, soy cheese, and soy yogurt.
-Some of these are made from soy milk, while others use soy in the form of isolated soy protein or soy protein concentrate.
+Soy products that are more commonly eaten in Western countries like Canada and the US are soy-based meat substitutes, soy milk, soy cheese, and soy yogurt.
+Some of these are made from soy milk, while others use processed soy in the form of isolated soy protein or soy protein concentrate.

 Some examples of unprocessed (or minimally processed) versions of soy include: